About Manorbier Castle

 Nestled in a tranquil spot amidst the Welsh Countryside, Manorbier Castle is a pretty, partially-ruined Norman fortification which overlooks the scenic coastline.

-The notable 12th century author and one-time resident of Manorbier, Gerald of Wales, may have been biased when he described the castle as “the pleasantest spot in Wales” – it was his grandfather Odo de Barri who first built Manorbier in the 11th century – yet the well preserved and impressive ruins set amongst a beautiful landscape are well worth a visit.
+The notable 12th century author, Gerald of Wales, may have been biased when he exclaimed that “In all the broad lands of Wales, Manorbier is the most pleasant place by far”.
+It was his grandfather Odo de Barri who first built Manorbier in the 11th century, and Gerald himself was born there in 1146, yet with its well-preserved and impressive ruins set amongst a beautiful landscape, his words still ring true today.

-Odo de Barri was a Norman knight, who was granted land in Wales, including Manorbier, as reward for his assistance in conquering Pembrokeshire.
-Odo initially built a structure out of earth and timber, but this was replaced by his descendants with the stone structure that remains to this day.
+Odo de Barri was a Norman knight who was granted land in Wales, including Manorbier, as reward for his assistance in conquering Pembrokeshire.
+Odo initially built a structure out of earth and timber, but this was replaced by his descendants with the stone structure that remains today.

 Today, Manorbier Castle is located in a beautifully unspoilt corner of Wales and sits atop a hill overlooking the beach.
 The beauty of Manorbier and its surroundings provide a contrast with its past – as Manorbier under the de Barris would have played an important role in subjugating the Welsh population after the Norman conquest.